-Trailing in the polls, Trump enlists his administration, and co-opts the government, to bolster his reelection
+Trailing in the polls, Trump enlists his administration and co-opts the government to bolster his reelection

 Trump also has urged aides to use the U.S. government’s intelligence and criminal justice apparatus to damage his Democratic opponents.
 Pompeo, for example, promised to release more of former secretary of state Hillary Clinton’s emails ahead of the election.

-Director of National Intelligence John Ratcliffe and his acting predecessor, Richard Grenell, have selectively declassified U.S. intelligence that Republicans believed could be helpful to Trump and damaging to Democrats.
+Director of National Intelligence John Ratcliffe and his predecessor in an acting role, Richard Grenell, selectively declassified U.S. intelligence that Republicans believed could be helpful to Trump and damaging to Democrats.
 And Attorney General William P. Barr has made erroneous statements to inflate the threat of voting fraud.

 “It’s really a key feature of a democracy that you have fair elections where the people can make their decisions unencumbered,” Bookbinder said.
 “When the government itself is using its powers to push to keep a leader in place, that starts to look like a totalitarian system.”